 I do think you can make yourself harder to see.
-All black on tar background at a distance is harder for me to see as my eyesight ages.
-The most noticeable thing for me when looking at different riders is how much a white helmet stands out compared to dark ones.
-I ride in a lot of tunnels in Japan and I noticed bikes are hard to see from behind, these modern tail lights are tiny.
-Gear with reflective piping or panniers with reflectors stand out.
-I don’t think either or a white helmet will save you but I concede it is possible to make yourself harder to be seen.
-And so the debate rages on.
+All black on tar background at a distance is much harder for me to see as my eyesight ages, I am sure many older drivers would have same issue.
+The most noticeable thing for me when looking at different riders is how much a white helmet stands out compared to black ones.
+I ride in a lot of tunnels in Japan and I noticed bikes are hard to see from behind, these modern tail lights are tiny and in Japan blur into the 100’s of other s in the low light.
+Perhaps again this is older age affecting my judgement.
+Gear with reflective piping or panniers with reflectors really do stand out here in low light but in places like Australia where tunnels are rare it isn’t relevant.
+Anyway… the original post is below:

 I received an email from a Motorcycle Paradise reader recently who has been injured when an elderly driver pulled out in front of him.

-The Minnesota Motorcycle Safety Centre has a lot of ride safe type info.
+The Minnesota Motorcycle Safety Centre has a lot of info.
 I decided to revisit their site which I came across a few years ago remembering it had some information about being visible to drivers.

-There are 20 things listed that a rider can do to make themselves more visible and information on each about how effective it is.
-Headlights on during daytime which guys tend to rely on rates rather poorly.
+There are 20 things listed there that a rider can do to make themselves more visible and information on each about how effective it is.
+Headlights on during daytime which guys tend to rely on rates extremely poorly.
 Additionally each item has a number of points attached to it and they suggest a rider should aspire towards 10 points to always have good visibility to other vehicles.
+Not sure I agree but here is there findings.

 1. Fluorescent/Reflective safety vest.
 4 points.
 Studies indicate this is the most effective way to be seen.